chef-cft/my_fourthcoffee/README.md

 https://github.com/scarolan/my_fourthcoffee/blob/master/files/default/windows_demo.ps1

 4. When the script is done it will spit out a file called knifeEc2Commands.txt onto your desktop.
 You can copy the `knife ec2 server create` command in that file to spin up as many Windows instances as you want.
 Just increment the node_name and tag to add more.
+Note that your machine may reboot itself a couple of times while it configures itself.
+You can see all that in the Automate visibility console.
+Expect reboots after WMF and Powershell5 are installed.
+The machine should settle into steady 3 minute converges after about 10 minutes or so.

 5. Optional:  Run 'kitchen converge' and 'kitchen verify'.
 Demo the repair and revert recipes.
-You may need to update .kitchen.yml with your own security_group_ids: setting.
+You may need to update .kitchen.yml with your own security_group_ids: setting if you're not on the SA AWS account.

 6. Optional:  If you want to purge all data from Visibility, and have a 'Windows Only' demo, run this command on your automate server: